hhuynh000/EE399_HW6/README.md

 </p>

 ### Time lags test
-Using the fixed parameters of number of sensors = 3, noise = 0, while varying the time lags by 13, 26, 39, 52 representing the first, second, third and fourth quarter of the year respectively.
+Using the fixed parameters of number of sensors = 3, noise = 0, while varying the time lags by 13, 26, 39, 52 representing up to the first quarter, second quarter, third quarter and entire year respectively.
 The plot of the mean square error as a function of time lags is shown in the figure below.

 <p align="center">
   <img src="https://github.com/hhuynh000/EE399_HW6/blob/main/resources/lags.png" width="500"/>